 Keep this list handy during your interview so you can jot down any specific questions that come to mind during your conversation.

-Chewing on a wad of gum isn't the best interview etiquette, but if you're worried about your breath because you've been chugging coffee all morning, stick a tin of mints in your bag.
+Chewing on a wad of gum isn't the best interview etiquette, but if you're worried about your breath because you've been chugging coffee all morning, stick a tin of breath mints in your bag.
 Keep it handy so you can easily reach down and grab one before the interview begins.

 1. Reliable Tech